buggtb/saikudocs/_posts/2013-08-15-datasources.markdown

 Every data source definition contains at least the following elements:

  - `type` - Always OLAP.
  - `name` - Name of data source.
-This name will be shown to Saiku user together with cube name.
+This name will be shown to Saiku user together with schema name.
 Can contain spaces.
  - `driver` - Driver for specific database.
 See examples below to find correct driver for your data.
  - `location` - Location of data and Mondrian schema (see Location Details).
  - `username` - Username to be used when connecting to data source.